How to Successfully Gymnastize Your Horse! - Exercises, Insights and Tips from Professionals

 Contents

 The great thing about gymnastics is that we can all do it.
-Regardless of whether you're a dressage rider or a show jumper, you prefer to work with your horse from the ground or you like to go cross-country- you can incorporate exercises everywhere.
+Regardless of whether you are a dressage or show jumping rider, prefer to work with your horse from the ground or like to go out into the countryside - you can incorporate exercises everywhere.
 You don't believe that?
-Well then let yourself be inspired.
+Then let us inspire you.

 Why is gymnastics important for horses?